Mammography uses special X-ray images to spot abnormal growths or changes in breast tissue.

 These imaging tests help doctors diagnose about 75% to 85% of breast cancers.
 Detection rates get better as a woman ages, because breasts become less dense with age.
 This makes tissue easier to see through on mammograms.

 Advancing technology raises detection rates.
 One study showed that using 3D mammography along with digital mammograms improved detection rates and lowered the number of women who had to return for more tests because of a suspicious finding.

 Your risk of breast cancer goes up as you age.
 But experts disagree about when you should have your first mammogram.

 The American Cancer Society recommends that women ages 40 to 44 should have a choice to start yearly screening mammograms.
 Women 45 to 54 should have a mammogram each year, and those 55 years and over should get mammograms every 1 to 2 years.
 But the U.S. Preventive Services Task Force recommends screening every 2 years from ages 50 through 74 and says the decision to start yearly screening mammograms before age 50 should be an individual one.
 Talk with your doctor about when you should start getting them.

 If your doctor tells you you're at high risk for breast cancer, or if you have close family members who got the disease at an early age, you might want to consider getting screened earlier.

 Most experts recommend that you continue to have these screenings as long as you are in good health and are expected to live at least another 10 years.

 Mammograms are an important part of your health history.
 If you go to another health care provider or move, take the film (mammogram) with you.

 Should I Still Do Breast Self-Exams?

-Not all breast cancers can be detected on mammogram, especially in younger women who have denser breast tissue.
-You may also have breast exams done by your healthcare provider (physician or nurse) every three years starting at age 20 and every year starting at age 40.
+Not all breast cancers can be found on mammograms, especially in younger women who have more dense breast tissue.
+You may also have breast exams done by your health care provider (physician or nurse) every 3 years starting at age 20 and every year starting at age 40.